Aliases for EFNB2 Gene

 GeneCards Summary for EFNB2 Gene

-EFNB2 (Ephrin-B2) is a Protein Coding gene.
-Among its related pathways are Tyrosine Kinases / Adaptors and Angiogenesis (CST).
-GO annotations related to this gene include ephrin receptor binding.
+EFNB2 (Ephrin B2) is a Protein Coding gene.
+Diseases associated with EFNB2 include Nodular Regenerative Hyperplasia and Arteriovenous Malformation.
+Among its related pathways are EphB-EphrinB Signaling and EPH-Ephrin signaling.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and ephrin receptor binding.
 An important paralog of this gene is EFNB1.

 Cell surface transmembrane ligand for Eph receptors, a family of receptor tyrosine kinases which are crucial for migration, repulsion and adhesion during neuronal, vascular and epithelial development.
 Binds promiscuously Eph receptors residing on adjacent cells, leading to contact-dependent bidirectional signaling into neighboring cells.
 The signaling pathway downstream of the receptor is referred to as forward signaling while the signaling pathway downstream of the ephrin ligand is referred to as reverse signaling.
 Binds to receptor tyrosine kinase including EPHA4, EPHA3 and EPHB4.
 Together with EPHB4 plays a central role in heart morphogenesis and angiogenesis through regulation of cell adhesion and cell migration.
 EPHB4-mediated forward signaling controls cellular repulsion and segregation from EFNB2-expressing cells.
 May play a role in constraining the orientation of longitudinally projecting axons.

 (Microbial infection) Acts as a receptor for Hendra virus and Nipah virus.